SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 A key challenge considered in this project is missed appointments (no-shows), which can affect appointment scheduling and the efficient use of clinic resources.

-As a Data Science intern, my role in Week 4 was to assess whether the available appointment data could support a machine learning solution for predicting appointment no-shows.
+As a Data Science Intern, my role during Week 4 was to assess whether the available appointment data could support a machine learning solution for predicting appointment no-shows and to establish a suitable foundation for subsequent modelling.

 ---

 ## Week 4 objectives

+The Data Science track focused on:

 1. Reviewing the appointment dataset and relevant variables.
 2. Assessing the quality and suitability of the available data.